amazon-connect/amazon-connect-salesforce-scv/common/AWSSCV-SalesforceConfig/readme.md

   b.
 ConnectInstanceName: Your connect instance name
   c. sfConsumerKey: The consumer key from your connected app
   d. sfHost: The full https url to your salesforce org
-  e. sfOrgId: Provide your Salesforce.com Organization ID.
-This can be found in Salesforce Setup > Company Settings > Company Information
+  e. sfOrgId: Provide your Salesforce.com Organization ID
   f. sfPrivateKey: The content of the server.key private key that you generated as a part of the setup process.
 You should only copy the content between the **BEGIN** and **END** lines
   g. sfUsername: Your awsutil username
 12. Select Next